Action of 7 July 1799: Action

 Anxious to gain the most accurate information, he stretched across the Gut with very light winds during the night, that was so pitchy dark and calm, that the cutter was unperceived by the combined fleet and so close among them, that the words of command in French and Spanish could be distinctly heard.

-At daybreak on the 8th he found himself nearly within gunshot of the enemy's advanced ships, whose boats were instantly ordered by signal from the Spanish Admiral Mazarredo, to tow the Vivo, a brig of 16 guns, alongside the Penelope; but on their arrival within shot from the Penelope, the reception she astonished them with was so spirited, that the Spaniards dropped astern again and retired, and a faint hope of escape appeared between the British sailors, for there being no wind, the cutter's boats were kept ahead all the forenoon, towing to the southward.
+At daybreak on 7 July 1799 he found himself nearly within gunshot of the enemy's advanced ships, whose boats were instantly ordered by signal from the Spanish Admiral Mazarredo, to tow the Vivo, a brig of 16 guns, alongside Penelope; but on their arrival within shot from the Penelope, the reception she astonished them with was so spirited, that the Spaniards dropped astern again and retired, and a faint hope of escape appeared between the British sailors, for there being no wind, the cutter's boats were kept ahead all the forenoon, towing to the southward.
 Then every ship in that fleet, except one frigate, actually turned their heads to the southward to give chase to the cutter.

-A breeze now springing up, the Spanish frigate Nuestra Señora del Carmen, armed with 34 guns, sailed up and placing herself about a cable's length on the cutter's weather-beam, fired a broadside.
+A breeze now springing up, the Spanish frigate Nuestra Señora del Carmén, armed with 34 guns, sailed up and placing herself about a cable's length on the cutter's weather-beam, fired a broadside.
 Maitland told his crew to lie down upon the deck till the frigate had discharged all her guns, but the frigate's fire was so heavy that it destroyed Penelopes rigging, rendering her unmanageable.

 When Penelope struck her colours, an officer from the brig Vivo boarded and demanded that Lieutenant Maitland give up his sword.
 Maitland refused, stating that he had struck to the frigate.
-A boat from the Nuestra Señora del Carmen arrived shortly and sent away the boat from Vivo.
+A boat from Nuestra Señora del Carmén arrived shortly and sent away the boat from Vivo.
 Penelope had on board a large sum of money, intended for Menorca, that had not been unloaded in the rush quit Gibraltar.
 When her crew found there was no chance of escape from the combined fleets, they made an attempt to plunder the treasure, which Maitland prevented.

 When her crew found there was no chance of escape from the combined fleets, they made an attempt to plunder the treasure, which Lieutenant Maitland most honourably and successfully resisted, alleging that, as public property, it was lawful prize of the captors.

 A boat took Maitland to the first rate Principe de Asturias, which bore the flag of Admiral Gravina.
 The admiral received him into his cabin and treated him with the utmost kindness.